Bahamian Internet Access

 All of the major U.S. carriers consider roaming in the Bahamas to be International roaming.

-It's very important to know the exact terms of your U.S. based plan's international roaming features so that you know how much data you will be able to use - and the costs of that use - if attempting to use your U.S. based cellular plan.
+It's very important to know the exact terms of your U.S. based plan's international roaming features so that you know how much data you will be able to use - and what the costs are - if attempting to use your U.S. based cellular plan.
+International roaming on U.S. based cellular plans can get pricey - quickly.

 Data Saving Tips for Capped Plans